Final Fantasy Type-0 HD: Critical reception

-Sullivan generally enjoyed the combat, saying she "felt powerful because the combat was always super fast paced." and calling it the game's best feature, while finding the real-time strategy segments an unpleasant hangover from the game's original form.
+Sullivan generally enjoyed the combat and called it the game's best feature, while finding the real-time strategy segments an unpleasant hangover from the game's original form.
 Cunningham found it enjoyable mastering each of Class Zero's fighting styles despite difficulty spikes, but noted some gameplay elements such as stopping to use certain items detracted from her enjoyment of combat.
 Famitsu echoed many of its points of praise for the original, generally saying that both veterans of the original and newcomers would finding it "equally enjoyable", and were pleased with the change from a portable platform to home consoles.
-Sykes said the game "excels in its combat, which is fast-paced, complex, and tough."
-Damiani found the battles "a welcomed change" compared to previous Final Fantasy titles, he disliked other aspects such as the lock-on mechanic.
+Sykes said the game "excels in its combat, which is fast-paced, complex, and tough".
+Damiani found the battles "a welcomed change" compared to previous Final Fantasy titles, but disliked other aspects such as the lock-on mechanic.
 Miller enjoyed exploring the characters' battle abilities, but found the high-speed detracted from the experience and considered the real-time strategy elements, boss fights and other systems poorly developed.
 Schilling also found the combat mechanics "sharp and satisfying", generally praising the combat mechanics.
 He was critical of the lengthy tutorials at the beginning of the game, and disappointed that the gameplay segments between missions did not impact the characters' combat ability as in the Persona series.
 Meyerink generally enjoyed the combat and various side activities, while faulting the game for inadequate introduction of gameplay elements.
 Corriea called the combat "marvellous", saying it handled it and the customization options better than many other games in its genre.
 Roberts enjoyed the combat, but found the RPG gameplay outside it to be far weaker.
 The limited optional gameplay segments between combat segments, offering opportunities for character development and side-quests, were also generally praised.
 A point of criticism shared by western reviewers with the original version was the camera control.
 Famitsu, in contrast, again praised the camera movement.